I make things with my hands. Stories. Pictures. Graphics. Websites. Feasts.

 I've always been a theme person.
 Maybe this explains why I thrived in advertising.
 My work

 naturally comes with themes; sometimes simple, sometimes complex, but never abstract.
 I'm not sophisticated enough for abstract.
-I delight in the challenge of making a statement with words and graphics.
+I enjoy the challenge of making a statement with words and graphics.

 Native to Northern California, I lived on both sides of America's coasts, before immigrating to Kent, "The Garden of England," in 2005.
-I've always felt like an immigrant, the perpetual outsider,
+I've always felt like the perpetual outsider, so the

-so the immigrant's life suits me.
-It means paying attention and not taking anything for granted.
+immigrant's life suits me.
+It means paying close attention and not taking anything for granted.

-Practised poverty law in Northern California; ran a couple of ad agencies; penned a stack of poetry, fiction and essays; raised an accomplished daughter, and racked up the volunteer hours, while regularly flexing my activism muscles.
+Practised poverty law in Northern California; ran a couple of ad agencies; penned a stack of poetry, fiction and essays; raised an accomplished daughter who I admire, and racked up the volunteer hours, while regularly flexing my activism muscles.

 Ongoing projects include a trio of Activity Books for Grownups, along with themed Art Exhibitions.
 Click titles below for link to books.